apache/lucy/core/Lucy/Docs/FileLocking.md

 Under normal circumstances, it is neither necessary nor desirable for IndexReaders to secure read locks against an index, but for NFS we have to make an exception.
-LockFactory's [](lucy.LockFactory.Make_Shared_Lock) method exists for this reason; supplying an IndexManager instance to IndexReader's constructor activates an internal locking mechanism using [](lucy.LockFactory.Make_Shared_Lock) which prevents concurrent indexing processes from deleting files that are needed by active readers.
+Supplying an IndexManager instance to IndexReader's constructor activates an internal locking mechanism using shared locks which prevents concurrent indexing processes from deleting files that are needed by active readers.